 No. Each test is designed for single use by one individual.
 We recommend keeping the User Instructions and tube holder until the second test is completed.

-The QuickVue At-Home OTC COVID-19 Test does not provide documentation of a test result.
-Please visit the website for your airline or airport to view the latest requirements on the type of documentation required for your travel destination.
+QVue, the companion app to the QuickVue At-Home OTC COVID-19 Test, provides access to sharable digital results records.
+Please visit the website for your airline or airport to view their latest requirements on the type of documentation required for your travel destination.

 Individuals who test positive with the QuickVue At-Home OTC COVID-19 Test should self-isolate and seek follow-up care with their physician or healthcare provider as additional testing may be necessary.